♥ Sugar Skull Makeup Look: Perfect for Halloween or Dia de Los Muertos ♥

 - Striped Top (any color) + Black or Dark Jeans

-You could pair the costume with any kind of shoe, but I personally think sugar skull and skeleton makeup looks have a bit of edge to them which I find looks best with boots of any kind, especially mid-calf combat boots.
+You could pair the costume with any kind of shoe.
+I personally think sugar skull and skeleton makeup looks have a bit of edge to them which looks best with boots, especially mid-calf combat boots.

 Stay Tuned on My Instagram @StorybookBeauty if you want to see more sugar skull makeup looks and other fun Halloween makeup looks!